W00glin/shitty_oktoberfest/readme.md

-This entire this is basically a stupid shite post for a "party".
+This entire repo is basically a stupid shitepost for a "party".